finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 # **get_portfolio_cash_flows**
 > ResourceListOfInstrumentCashFlow get_portfolio_cash_flows(scope, code, effective_at=effective_at, window_start=window_start, window_end=window_end, as_at=as_at, filter=filter, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code, exclude_unsettled_trades=exclude_unsettled_trades)

-[BETA] GetPortfolioCashFlows: Get portfolio cash flows
+GetPortfolioCashFlows: Get portfolio cash flows

 Get the set of cash flows that occur in a window for the transaction portfolio's instruments.
 Note that grouping can affect the quantity of information returned; where a holding is an amalgamation of one or more (e.g. cash) instruments, a unique  transaction identifier will not be available.
 The same may go for diagnostic information (e.g. multiple sources of an aggregate cash amount on a date that is  not split out.
 Grouping at the transaction and instrument level is recommended for those seeking to attribute individual flows.